 4. Recommendations for achieving the objective of nuclear disarmament and non-proliferation of nuclear weapons.

-5. Preparation of recommendations to promote the practical implementation of transparency and confidence-building measures in outer space activities with the goal of preventing an arms race in outer space, in accordance with the recommendations set out in the report of the Group of Governmental Experts on Transparency and Confidence-building Measures in Outer Space Activities.
+5. Preparation of recommendations to promote the practical implementation of transparency and confidence-building measures in outer space activities with the goal of preventing an arms race in outer space, in accordance with the recommendations set out in the report of the Group of Governmental Experts on Transparency and Confidence-Building Measures in Outer Space Activities.

 6. Report of the Disarmament Commission to the General Assembly at its seventy-eighth session.